jellyfin/TMDbLib/Readme.md

 TMDbLib
 =======

-A near-complete wrapper for TMDb's API (TheMovieDb - https://www.themoviedb.org/).
+A near-complete wrapper for v3 of TMDb's API (TheMovieDb - https://www.themoviedb.org/).

 Nuget
 -----